laurenp34/softdev_p00/README.md

 **Run the program**

-After procuring the ability to run flask module commands, all you need to do is to run the program is to type into a Terminal:
+After procuring the ability to run flask module commands, all you need to do to run the program is to type into a Terminal:
 ```bash
 python3 app.py
 ```